Thriveworks South Charlotte Providers

 3315 Springbank Ln #300, Charlotte, NC 28226

-Kim is Co-Owner, Licensed Professional Counselor Associate, and a National Certified Counselor (NCC).
+Kim is a Co-Owner, a Licensed Clinical Mental Health Counselor Associate (LCMHCA), and a National Certified Counselor (NCC).
 She earned a master's degree in Clinical Mental Health Counseling from Montreat College and a bachelor's degree in Child and Family Development from the University of Georgia.

 Emilie is committed to creating a safe, non-judgmental space for her clients to feel truly seen and heard.
 She sees her role as helping clients peel back the layers of self-limiting beliefs, emotional blocks, and other barriers that can keep them from discovering their authentic selves, and ultimately leading the lives they truly desire.
 Her primary areas of focus include anxiety, depression, stress-management, trauma, relationship issues, attachment-related issues, parenting concerns, and women’s issues (fertility, pregnancy, postpartum issues, menopause).
 She generally works with individuals ages 12 years through older adulthood.

 She has an active direct counseling style which combines genuine empathic listening with therapeutic challenges and splashes of humor.
 She combines insight oriented therapy with more pragmatic skills training (self-care skills, relaxation training, conflict-resolution and communication skills, etc).
 Depending on the individual’s needs, she incorporates a variety of evidence-based practices including Cognitive-Behavioral therapy (CBT), Mindfulness-Based Therapy, Dialectical Behavior Therapy (DBT) and Trauma-Focused Cognitive-Behavioral Therapy (TFCBT).